nwo-guru/article_exploratory_analysis/README.md

 # article_exploratory_analysis
-exploratory analysis of news articles to determine if they are about protests / riots
+exploratory analysis of news articles to determine if an article is about protests / riots